Virtual Coulomb branch and vertex functions: Introduction

 \subsection{Mixed polarization and Verma modules}

 To make the above idea work for more general cases, some extra modifications are needed.
-The reason is that, the construction requires an explicit choice of a lagrangian subspace $\sN$ in the symplectic representation $T^*\sN$, which we call a \emph{polarization}.
+The reason is that, the construction requires the choice of a Lagrangian subspace $\sN$ in the symplectic representation $T^*\sN$, which we call a \emph{polarization}.
 The nice property of $T^*\bP^n$ which makes the above idea work is that, the vector bundle associated with $\sN$ on $T^*\bP^n$ is always \emph{non-negative} with respect to the quasimaps.
 This is not satisfied by Higgs branches in general.

 For that purpose, our idea is to choose different polarizations according to different degree classes of quasimaps.
 This is done in Section \ref{sec-Verma-vertex}.
-In the abelian case, we analyze in detail how the virtual Coulomb branch behaves under the change of polarizations, and finally defines the virtual Coulomb branch $\cA_\sT (\sK, \sN)_X$ with \emph{mixed polarization}.
-Here $\sK$ is the abelian gauge group, $\sT = (\bC^*)^n$ is the standard flavor torus acting on $N = \bC^n$, and $X$ is the associated hypertoric variety, i.e. the abelian Higgs branch.
+In the abelian case, we analyze in detail how the virtual Coulomb branch behaves under the change of polarizations, and finally define the virtual Coulomb branch $\cA_\sT (\sK, \sN)_X$ with \emph{mixed polarization}.
+Here $\sK$ is the abelian gauge group, $\sT = (\bC^*)^n$ is the standard flavor torus acting on $\sN = \bC^n$, and $X$ is the associated hypertoric variety, i.e. the abelian Higgs branch.
+Compared to the ``full localized" virtual Coulomb branch $\cA_\sT (\sK, \sN)_\loc$, whose Cartan subalgebra is a field, $\cA_\sT (\sK, \sN)_X$ is a subalgebra depending on the Higgs branch $X$.
+It is defined such that we carefully choose which elements in Cartan to invert.
+It turns out that this choice can be nicely described in terms of the $K$-theory presentation of the Higgs branch (see Section \ref{Sec-val}).

 For each fixed point $\bp \in X^\sT$, we introduced the notion of Verma module $M(\bp)$, associated with $\bp$.
-Let $\QM(X)^\circ_d$ be the moduli space of quasimaps from $\bP^1$ to $X$ of degree $d$, where $\infty$ maps to the stable locus; we denote by $\QM(X; \bp)_d^\circ \subset \QM(X)_d^\sT$ its subspace of quasimaps into $\bp$, and $K_{\sT \times \bC_\hbar^* \times \bC^*_q} (\QM (X; \bp)^\circ_d )_\loc := K_{\sT \times \bC_\hbar^* \times \bC^*_q} (\QM (X; \bp)^\circ_d ) \otimes \bC(q)$.
+Let $\QM(X)^\circ_d$ be the moduli space of quasimaps from $\bP^1$ to $X$ of degree $d$, where $\infty$ maps to the stable locus; we denote by $\QM(X; \bp)_d^\circ \subset \QM(X)_d^\sT$ its subspace of quasimaps into $\bp$, and $K_0^{\sT \times \bC_\hbar^* \times \bC^*_q} (\QM (X; \bp)^\circ_d )_\loc := K_0^{\sT \times \bC_\hbar^* \times \bC^*_q} (\QM (X; \bp)^\circ_d ) \otimes \bC(q)$.
 We have the following result.